 However, the Association has maintained its interest and activities in the training and educational side of music-making for young people in Hong Kong, and over the years has arranged, presented, or been involved with a number of concerts by well known musicians, and with lectures, seminars and workshops in instrumental music, expression through speech, mime, and drama, and Chinese speech.
 Among activities have been such varied items as the making available to members a wide range of high quality musical recordings at a very low price; the presentation, with Guildhall, of many speech seminars and lectures; co-operation with the Arts Centre on a number of ventures, including a performance of Britten’s “Noye’s Fludde” and several concerts, for Festival of Youth and the Arts, and a course on Theatre in education; Liaison with the Music Office on concert performances and master classes; and formation of a source library of books and music which is consulted by member schools, During the Royal visit in 1975, a Gala Night of Schools Music and Dance was staged in conjunction with the Education Department, an idea repeated for 1977.
 Future plans include lectures on poetry, visits from other adjudicators who will discuss the teaching of drama in the classroom and other subjects of general interest to teachers, arrangements in conjunction with local drama societies in respect of their educational productions and youth activities, and talks, workshops and demonstrations by visiting adjudicators.
 Plans are also proposed for a series of literature readings and cassettes.

-Another, comparatively new, aspect of the Association’s work is in the introduction of special Festival classes for handicapped children of various kinds, including visually disable, deaf or hard of hearing, physically handicapped, and mildly or moderately mentally retarded.
+Another, comparatively new, aspect of the Association’s work is in the introduction of special Festival classes for disabled children of various kinds, including children with vision or hearing impairment, physical disability, or intellectual disability.
 These have been intended to help in promoting the psychological benefits of such activities, and in helping to integrate the children into an activity open to their colleagues.
 Plans are also in hand to extend the scope and type of Prizes connected with the Annual Festivals.
 Many Book Prizes have been added for the Speech Festival, while on the music side, the introduction of Prize Vouchers for music equipment and so on, and also bring winners the opportunity of scholarships for study and travel abroad.
 The syllabus for the Festival is kept under constant review, to make the range of classes as wide and lively as possible, and to work together with schools curricula, to give opportunities to both teachers and students to combine these activities with their classroom work.

 The festivals are valuable in that the introduction of carefully chosen pieces in the syllabus, and the time spent in becoming acquainted with and striving to interpret the works of great artists, are calculated to stimulate interest and raise standards.
 Many thousands of students, especially the younger ones, have acquired better technique and appreciation through their progressive participation in the Festivals, which provide them with their first platform, a critically knowledgeable yet sympathetic audience, and authoritative assessment of their performance.
 In many cases, help and guidance is also given privately.
 However, the Festivals are part only of the picture of what the Association is trying to achieve, with welcome support from the Government, the media, schools principals and teachers, and many other members of the community who share our common interest in the cultural welfare of the young people of Hong Kong.